HeardLibrary/digital-scholarship/script/python/inout.md

 print(studentInfoHeader)
 ```

 Here's an example of how we can use some data from the web.
 Go to [this page](https://github.com/jasonong/List-of-US-States/blob/master/states.csv), then right-click on the Raw button and select Save link as...
-Save the file in the directory from which you've been running your scripts.
+Save the file in the directory from which you've been running your scripts.  **Note:** in some situations your browser will change the file extension from `.csv` to `.txt`.
+(Technical reason: GitHub reports a Content-Type of text/plain for every raw file, regardless of extension.)
+So check after downloading to make sure the file actually has a `.csv` extension.
+If not, change it from `.txt` to `.csv` before proceeding.

 In a new Python script, include the `import csv` line and the `readCsv()` function, followed by this code:

 ```python
 states = readCsv('states.csv', False)